apimatic/apimatic-cli/README.md

 OPTIONS
-  -f, --force                overwrite if same file exist in the destination --auth-key=auth-key        override current authentication state with an authentication key --destination=destination  [default: D:\Code\Backend\apimatic-cli] directory to download transformed file to --file=file                path to the API specification file to transform
+  -f, --force                overwrite if same file exist in the destination --api-entity=api-entity    unique API Entity Id for the API to perform validation for --auth-key=auth-key        override current authentication state with an authentication key --destination=destination  [default: D:\Code\Backend\apimatic-cli] directory to download transformed file to --file=file                path to the API specification file to transform